 The Indianhead Chorus is a fraternity of men drawn together by a love of singing four-part, close acappella harmony music known as barbershop.
 We are committed to:

-We've been ringing chords for more than fifty years.
+We've been ringing chords for more than sixty years.

 Chorus leadership, including the music directorship are all home-grown.